nunopenim/pyGitHub_API/README.md

 All the methods here created were developed by myself, so the code belongs to me.
 It is licensed under GPL-3.0, which means you are free to use it, even for commercial purposes, as long as it stays open source.
-For the development process (past, present and future), I used the [GitHub REST API v3 manual](https://developer.github.com/v3/) as a reference.
+For the development process (past, present and future), I used the [GitHub REST API v3 manual](https://developer.github.com/v3/) as a reference, as well as a bit of common sense and naiveness.
 The GitHub API and all it's data, services and products provided do not belong to me in any way, shape or form.